Fraser Highway Employment Lands

 Timeline |

-This project is being undertaken from summer/fall 2024 through fall 2025 (expected), in four phases supported by public engagement. |
+| This project was undertaken from summer/fall 2024 through fall 2025, in four phases supported by public engagement. |

 Phase 1 – Planning principles and development concepts (July - September 2024) |